 A diver could spend days exploring the dive sites up and down the West End coast, and they are are just a short boat ride away.
-N2 the Blue also organizes night dives, for those scuba enthusiasts who are adventuresome enough.
-The staff at N2 the Blue are extremely knowledgeable and in the perfect location for you to stop by and sign up for a dive.
+Nep2une Scuba Diving also organizes night dives, for those scuba enthusiasts who are adventuresome enough.
+The staff are extremely knowledgeable and in the perfect location for you to stop by and sign up for a dive.
 They specialize in small groups, and take up to 6 divers per boat.
 Be sure to check out their website for more information, and their Facebook page for incredible photos and videos of all the sites mentioned.

 - St. Croix Promotes ‘Reef Safe’ Suncare